A Quantitative Study of SMS Phishing Detection: Introduction

 Numerous classical studies~\cite{dhamija2006phishing,sheng2010falls, alsharnouby2015phishing} have sought to understand what makes users vulnerable to email-based phishing attacks.
-However, research in the realm of smishing (SMS-based phishing) remains limited.
-In a recent study by Rahman et al.,~\cite{rahman2023users} an empirical examination of smishing was carried out.
+However, research in the realm of smishing remains limited.
+In a recent study by Rahman et al.,~\cite{rahman2023users}, an empirical examination of smishing was carried out.
 They sent eight fake SMSes to 265 users to gauge the effectiveness of smishing attacks.
 Their findings revealed that up to 16.92\% of the recipients could have fallen victim to these attacks.
-In a separate study on smishing, Blancaflor et al.~\cite{blancaflor2021let} discovered that one in 24 targeted users clicked on the phishing URL within the SMS.
-These investigations also delved into the number of fake SMSes that reached participants, considering that smishing messages could be intercepted by SMS gateways, mobile carriers, or anti-smishing apps on users' devices.
-To gain a comprehensive understanding of the issue, a more controlled experiment is needed—one that evaluates users' ability to detect smishing and examines their interactions with both real and fake messages.
+In a separate study on smishing, Blancaflor et al.~\cite{blancaflor2021let} discovered that one in 24 targeted users clicked on the phishing URLs within the SMS.
+These investigations delved into the number of fake SMSes that reached participants, considering that smishing messages could be intercepted by SMS gateways, mobile carriers, or anti-smishing apps on users' devices~\cite{timko2023commercial}.